kg233/simhomeWebhook/README.md

   in dialogflow console, goto fulfillment and enable webhook

-  use ngrok to get a url, paste this url into webhook url in dialogflow
+  use ngrok application to get a url, paste this url into webhook url in dialogflow

   add `/users` at the end of url